ISSUIUC/ISS-PCB/CONTRIBUTING.md

 3. ### **Fresh Start:**

-   - If your entire **local** repository is acting strange and you can not solve it within 20 minutes, you can opt to reclone the repository in a new folder.
+   - If your entire **local** repository is acting strange and you can not solve it within 20 minutes, you can opt to re-clone the repository in a new folder.
 You can delete your old local repository if you have no work that you want to save!
-It is recomended that you copy and paste any work you want to keep from the old repository to the new local repository, and then delete the old repository.
+It is recommended that you copy and paste any work you want to keep from the old repository to the new local repository, and then delete the old repository.

 # **Example Workflow**